-In 2015, Gorta-Self Help Africa supported Kenya based social enterprise TruTrade.
+In 2015, Gorta-Self Help Africa was a key supporter in the establishment of Kenya based social enterprise TruTrade.
 TruTrade's aim is to unlock the potential of African agribusiness to give smallholder farmers a fairer share of the value of their produce.

-TruTrade provides a secure trading and payment service for managing the aggregation of produce.
-This service links small scale farmers to buyers with controls that enforce quality and transparency and embeds trust along the value chain.
-The result is efficient and reliable sourcing for buyers, business opportunities in rural communities and a better deal for farmers, In 2016, GSHA will take an equity stake in this enterprise to demonstrate its commitment to TruTrade's success.
+It provides a secure trading and payment service for managing the aggregation of produce.
+This service links small-scale farmers to buyers with controls that enforce quality and transparency and embeds trust along the value chain.
+The result is efficient and reliable sourcing for buyers, business opportunities in rural communities and a better deal for farmers.
+In 2016, GSHA will take an equity stake in this enterprise to demonstrate its commitment to TruTrade's success.